UNRIC Library Backgrounder: Youth – Selected Online Resources

 Now is the time to unlock your potential and harness your creativity to shape a brighter future.
 Join us as we celebrate the energy, passion, and ingenuity of young creators and innovators like you.
 Together, let’s break barriers, challenge norms, and inspire the world with our boundless potential.

-World Meteorological Organization – WMO for YOUTH
+World Meteorological Organization – Youth Engagement

 World Trade Organization (WTO) – Students and young professionals